Classification of quasi-affine Generalized Dynkin Diagrams with Rank $ 5$: Introduction and Preliminaries

-Every connected subGDD of every arithmetic GDD in Row 1-10 in Table C is called a classical GDD.
-Every connected GDD which is not classical is called an exception.
+Every connected sub{\rm GDD} of every arithmetic {\rm GDD} in Row 1-10 in Table C is called a classical {\rm GDD}.
+Every connected {\rm GDD} which is not classical is called an exception.

-If omitting every vertex in a connected GDD with rank $n>1$ is an arithmetic GDD and this GDD is not an arithmetic GDD, then this GDD is called a quasi-affine GDD over connected subGDD of this GDD with rank $n-1$, quasi-affine GDD in short.
+If omitting every vertex in a connected {\rm GDD} with rank $n>1$ is an arithmetic {\rm GDD} and this {\rm GDD} is not an arithmetic {\rm GDD}, then this {\rm GDD} is called a quasi-affine {\rm GDD} over connected sub{\rm GDD} of this {\rm GDD} with rank $n-1$, quasi-affine {\rm GDD} in short.
 In this case, Nichols algebra $\mathfrak B(V)$ and Nichols Lie braded algebra $\mathfrak L(V)$ are said to be quasi-affine.
-In other word, if a GDD is quasi-affine of a braided vector space $V$ which fixed parameter is of finite order, then Nichols algebra and Nichols Lie braded algebra of every proper subGDD are finite dimensional with $\dim \mathfrak B { (V)} = \infty$ and $\dim \mathfrak L { (V)} = \infty$.
-In fact, a GDD is quasi-affine if and only if braiding exponential matrix is a affine or strict hyperbolic matrix when GDD is of Cartan types by \cite {He06b, Ka90,Wa93} or Proposition \ref {a5.1}.
+In other word, if a {\rm GDD} is quasi-affine of a braided vector space $V$ which fixed parameter is of finite order, then Nichols algebra and Nichols Lie braded algebra of every proper sub{\rm GDD} are finite dimensional with $\dim \mathfrak B { (V)} = \infty$ and $\dim \mathfrak L { (V)} = \infty$.

 In this paper, using Table $A1$, $A2$, $B$ and $C$ in \cite {He06a, He05}, we find all quasi-affine connected Generalized Dynkin Diagram with rank $=5$.
 We also find all quasi-affine Nichols algebras and quasi-affine Nichols Lie braided algebras with rank $ 5$.